 Believe it or not, vegan parmesan cheese is just as good as the other stuff.
 And if you’re someone like me, who experiences discomfort eating cow dairy, this recipe is amazing!

 In addition, it’s made with healthy ingredients like cashews.
 If you’re looking for dairy-free parmesan cheese, you can buy it at the store, but I always think homemade is best.

 Traditional parmesan cheese is not vegan because it’s made from cow’s milk.
 In fact, some cheeses, particularly organic cheese, are made with ingredients that make them not suitable for vegetarians either.
 The history of cheese-making relied on the stomachs of baby cows.
 Some organic cheeses still use this process but most modern cheeses use chemicals made in a lab instead.

 Whether you’re vegan, avoiding dairy products, or simply looking to eat a little cleaner, you’ll be pleased to know that it’s easy to make the cheeses you love naturally.
 Yes, you can even make parmesan cheese vegan.

-Of course, it’s really more of a nutritional yeast cheese substitute infused with cashews.
-But if you’re looking for crumbly, cheesy stuff to sprinkle on your favorite pasta dishes, this is great stuff!
+If you’re looking for crumbly, cheesy stuff to sprinkle on your favorite pasta dishes, this is great stuff!